 LPS can only discuss the rate account with the rate account holder or someone authorised to act on their behalf.
-If you would like someone to act on your behalf click on the link below download and complete the form then return to your local LPS Office.
+If you would like someone to act on your behalf, download and complete a Third Party Authorisation form.
+Send the form to your local LPS rating office.

 You can use the links below to get a full explanation of your bill and to see the rates information leaflet that will be enclosed with your bill:

-When the person responsible for paying the rates changes, for example when a property is sold, LPS will reassess the rates so you will only be billed for the period when you are entitled to possession of the property.
-To avoid a back dated rate bill, you should inform LPS as soon as a change takes place.
+When the person responsible for paying the rates changes, for example if a property is sold, LPS will reassess the rates.
+You will only be billed for the period you own or live in the property.
+To avoid a back dated rate bill, you should tell LPS as soon as a change takes place.

 If you receive full rates Housing Benefit, you don't get a rate bill.